-Lindström pointed out that it is Finland's aim to have the best labour market in Europe by 2020, and that much of what Nielson highlights, like a psychologically balanced labour market with focus on the well-being of the workers, is part of their strategy.
+Lindström pointed out that it is Finland's aim to have the best labour market in Europe by 2020, and that much of what Nielson highlights, like a psychologically balanced labour market with focus on workers's well-being, is part of their strategy.
 But according to Lindström you cannot force people who are not of an academic nature to take further education.